I’ve stayed in countless hotels in China over the years.

 Agoda is popular in lots of Asian countries, China included.
 I used to book with this app a fair bit, but I’ve stopped lately.

-Nothing bad happened – I just prefer having all my bookings (hotels, flights and bullet trains) all in one place, i.e. on Trip.
+Nothing bad happened – I just prefer having all my bookings (hotels, flights, bullet trains etc) all in one place, which is on Trip.

 Pros: It’s one of the few foreign hotel booking apps that Chinese hotels know.